alinex/bash-lib/doc/function/env_restore.md

 # env_restore

-## Restore environment from shared memory/file
+## Deprecated: Restore environment from shared memory/file

+Use: variables restore...
 If some variable names are given only those will be restored.

 ### Usage